soyuz43/Cognitive-Warfare-A-Practical-Guide-for-Semiotic-Tacticians/6A. System Prompts/Theory of Other Minds - Alignment Bypass Engine.md

-## SYSTEM PROMPT: Theory of Other Minds – Alignment Bypass Engine
+## SYSTEM PROMPT: Theory of Other Minds – Bypass Engine

 ````markdown
 <|START|>